karmab/kcli-ztp/docs/index.md

 - Leverages `oc adm release mirror` to fetch Openshift content and push it to our local registry.
 - Patches the *install-config.yaml* so that it makes use of our internal registry during deployment.
 In particular, imagecontentsources and ca as additionalTrustBundle are added to the file.

-**NOTE:** In order to make use of this during the install, DNS resolution in place is needed to provide resolution for the fqdn of this local registry.

 # Openshift deployment

 Now, we can finally launch the deployment!!!